dmccreary/microsims/docs/sims/pwm/index.md

 The page has a slider that allows students to change the duty cycle from 0% to 100%.
 When the students change the slider, the waveform is updated with the duty cycle.
 Generate a lesson plan for a 9th-grade robotics class that uses this simulation.
+For follow up activities, we have Raspberry Pi Picos that we program with MicroPython.
 Return the response in a single raw markdown file.
 ```